nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### 3.4.1 Implementation

+##### FindCommand class

+The `FindCommand` class extends the `Command` class.
+It manages the filtering of tasks specified by the user based on the parameters provided.
+It contains a `String` representing its command word to be used by the parser, a `String` representing its usage to be displayed if used incorrectly, and a `Predicate<Task>`, `predicate`, which is the predicate used to filter the task list.

+The `execute` method in `FindCommand` overrides that in `Command`.
+In this implementation, it exemplifies defensive programming by ensuring the `model` provided is non-`null`.
+It then updates the filtered task list with the predicate.

+##### FindCommandParser class

+The `FindCommandParser` class implements the `Parser<FindCommand>` interface.
+It manages the parsing of the arguments (keywords, date and tag in the case of a find command) in the user input.
+The `parse` method in `FindCommandParser` first converts the argument provided into a `Predicate<Task>`.
+It then returns a `FindCommand` back to `UniFyParser`, initialized with the `Predicate<Task>`.

 The following are the changes made to achieve this feature:

 * A `TaskContainsDatePredicate` class is added under the `model/task` package.